iliapopov17/NGS-Handbook/README.md

-# Repository for NGS Data Analysis Guides
+# NGS Data Analysis Manuals

 > Materials of the repository were prepared on the basis of materials of the educational intensive from the Bioinformatics Institute<br>
 > It can be used as a helpful repository with cheat-sheets for NGS studies.
-Please welcome!

 To recreate any of the steps of this manual please install: